ConstantinHacks/TimeGame_CMSC433/README.txt

   index.html: Main menu screen
   scores.html Show list of scores in a table

+  Sound:
+  As a thoughtful add-on, I have included sounds for added encouragement.
+These play after a correct or incorrect answer and when the player loses or wins the game.

 REFERENCES:
 How to disable enter key from accidental submit refreshes